 As a result of this inability to communicate clearly, progress in fields of science and technology is hindered.
 Moreover, the prevalence of ineffective technical writing exists mainly because writers are ignorant of the significance and fundamentals of good technical writing.

-We shall first consider the content of the technical manuscript, and then the structure.
+I shall first consider the content of the technical manuscript, and then the structure.
 One important aspect of technical writing is the preliminary research.
 In essence, one must fully understand the material that is to be communicated.
 In other words, one must understand the concepts and their particular applications well enough to explain them adequately to others.
 (This fact may seem obvious, but it is often ignored.)
 Furthermore, one's grasp of the ideas should be solidified through practical experience in applying those ideas, thereby adding depth and confidence to that knowledge.
 For instance, a documentation writer should become quite familiar with the particular computer system before writing any sort of system manual for it.

 Careful planning of the work before beginning it pays off handsomely both during and after the writing process.
 This is illustrated in the field of engineering: "The best way to write an engineering manuscript is to build quality into it from the bottom up — in the planning — rather than to try to inject quality into it from the top down, after the paper is finished." (; 2).

 Clearly, before any writing of the manuscript is begun, its thesis (i.e., exactly what is to be communicated) must be explicitly identified.
 The thesis should be directly determined by the purpose of the work.
 For instance, if the purpose of a particular report is to communicate some specific and brief information, then the thesis of the report is precisely that specific material.
 In turn, the report should consist only of that specific information, stated completely and concisely, and not buried in pages of pointless material thrown in to make the report seem more substantial than it is, as is often done.